 “Not a problem at all my friend, absolutely no worries.
 How are you this morning mate?”

-Vinny Shoreman’s enthusiastic and understanding response to my apology, after I disturbed his Sunday morning for a last minute telephone interview (on Father’s Day nonetheless), speaks volumes about his character.
+Vinny Shoreman’s enthusiastic and understanding response to my apology, after I disturbed his Sunday morning for a last minute telephone interview, speaks volumes about his character.

 No. Manipulation is the wrong word, since it suggests it’s him doing the manipulating.
 It’s not.
 As Vinny once told Joe Rogan (and his seventeen million listeners) after hypnotising Joe before appearing on his podcast: